jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 ## Currency Pairs (Intraday)

-For the same currency pairs as above, let's examine the distribution of price fluctuations for one minute intraday data over a span of 24 hours:
+For the same currency pairs as above, let's examine the distribution of price fluctuations for one-minute intraday data over a span of 24 hours:

 {% chart fig-60-forex-intraday-USDJPY-probs.svg %}
 {% chart fig-61-forex-intraday-USDMXN-probs.svg %}